ivannp/cync/README.md

     # Push the changes to the cloud - uploads only the updated content
     cync push /taxes

-More information is available in the porject Wiki.
+More information is available in the [Wiki](https://github.com/ivannp/cync/wiki).